 Inflation Reduction Act (IRA) Implementation Resources

 The GFOA Federal Liaison Center will monitor program implementation and update resources as needed in the sections below.
-PLEASE NOTE: The new programs are generally still at various stages of agency development; we will strive to post updates when available.
+PLEASE NOTE: Federal resources are generally at various stages of agency development; we will strive to post updates when available.

 IRA Overview